Skip to Content

 My girl loves candles!
 Pink bucket with candle and candy for building an Easter basket with clues.

-I love the mix of candy and teen things in the basket.
+I love the mix of candy and teen things in the basket and so did Jess.

 Would you like to build an Easter Basket with clues?

-This project is geared to turning an Easter Egg hunt into a different experience by hiding treasure hunt clues around the house and garden.
+This project is geared to turning an Easter Egg hunt into a scavenger hunt by hiding treasure hunt clues around the house and garden.

-Preparing for this project to build an Easter basket with clues is as simple as taking a shopping trip to gather your goodies, treats and teen things.
+Preparing for this project to build a teenage Easter basket is as simple as taking a shopping trip to gather your goodies, treats and teen things.

 If you want to copy my clues for hiding Easter basket supplies for an older child, you can print out the filled in clue sheet that I used here in PDF format.

-To print your Easter egg scavnger hunt clues, be sure to choose “fit to page” in your printer settings to fill a whole sheet of cardstock.
+To print your Easter egg scavenger hunt clues, be sure to choose “fit to page” in your printer settings to fill a whole sheet of cardstock.

 Easter basket clues for a teenage Easter egg hunt.